 The Graduate School administers all advanced degree programs offered in the College of Community and Public Affairs, the Decker College of Nursing and Health Sciences, the Harpur College of Arts and Sciences, the School of Management, the School of Pharmacy and Pharmaceutical Sciences and the Thomas J. Watson School of Engineering and Applied Science.
 The Graduate School prepares students with training in scholarly study, advanced research, teaching and professional leadership.

 The Graduate School was formally established by the faculty in 1975 and is under the administration of the vice provost and dean of the Graduate School.
 The faculty of the Graduate School comprises all full professors, associate professors and assistant professors in departments, schools and colleges offering instructional programs leading to advanced degrees.
 The governing body of the Graduate School is the Graduate Council.

 The University provides Binghamton students and their instructors with opportunities to learn through study, research and service in cooperation with other educational institutions.
 These include education abroad and international joint degree programs; collaborative undergraduate and graduate programs; and intercampus doctoral exchange with Cornell University, the SUNY university centers at Albany, Buffalo and Stony Brook, the City University of New York, and the SUNY College of Environmental Science and Forestry.
 The University also participates in the National Student Exchange.

-In 2019, SUNY libraries will migrate to a new library management system.
-The new system will offer an enhanced online catalog that will allow for searching all SUNY libraries simultaneously.
-The new system will support the work of the SUNY Libraries Consortium to optimize SUNY-wide purchasing and sharing of library resources.
+In 2019, SUNY libraries migrated to a new library management system.
+The new system offers an enhanced online catalog that allows for searching all SUNY libraries simultaneously.
+The new system supports the work of the SUNY Libraries Consortium to optimize SUNY-wide purchasing and sharing of library resources.